Skip to content

 ChordAction

-Ctrl+A .Detach. tmux session persists on the server; next hermes-relay shell re-attaches with full state.
+Ctrl+A .Detach. tmux session persists on the server; next bare hermes-relay re-attaches with full state.

 Ctrl+A kDestroy the tmux session.
 Fresh hermes on next run.